-This command output can either be a main command block or a sub command block within the hawc_dll command block.
+This command output can either be a main command block or a sub command block within the hawc_dll and type2_dll command blocks.
 In the tables below two special columns are introduced.
 One is only option and the other label option.